Tax Benefits for Small Business Owners

 The tax deduction includes expenses such as interest on mortgage, insurance, utilities, repairs, depreciation and maintenance charges which are paid during the year.
 For example, if your work space is 30% of your home, then 30% of your power bill for the year is tax-deductible.
 The standard method needs you to calculate your actual home office expenses whereas the simplified option lets you multiply an IRS-determined rate by your home office square footage.

-An expense qualifies to be categorized under this head if it requires you to be away from the vicinity of your tax home, usually for longer than 1 work day & requires you to eat, rest and sleep to meet demands of your work while travelling.
-Also this type of travelling has to be business related where you are expected to be involved in only business related activities such as attempts to gather new customers, gain new skills, important conferences etc.
+An expense qualifies to be categorized under this head if it requires you to be away from the vicinity of your tax home, usually for longer than 1 workday & requires you to eat, rest and sleep to meet demands of your work while travelling.
+Also, this type of travelling has to be business-related where you are expected to be involved in only business-related activities such as attempts to gather new customers, gain new skills, important conferences etc.

 Travel expenses which can be covered are transportation, meals, telephone, baggage and shipping, cleaning, tips etc. You must keep complete and accurate records of your business dealings as it may be asked for proof.
 Tax expense which will be deducible includes the transportation cost to and from, tickets, lodging, meals.
-Full 100% travel expenses related to business are deductible but in case of meals and entertainment deduction is limited up to 50% of the actual cost, if you keep the records.
-Or it can be calculated by 50% of standard meal allowance.
+Full 100% travel expenses related to the business are deductible but in case of meals and entertainment deduction is limited up to 50% of the actual cost, if you keep the records.
+Or it can be calculated by 50% of the standard meal allowance.
 Whereas, on entertainment, the IRS has numerous restrictions.
 If your entertainment expenses qualify the test, it is only 50% deductible.
 You must keep a record of all receipts relating to tour, entertainment and meals.